ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | GLYMA_15G223600 | N/A                  | Y,N | N,N | N |
 | GLYMA_20G192700 | lupeol synthase      | N,N | Y,Y | N |

-OMA and OrthoDB shows the results in green plants and land plants (green plants/land plants).
+OMA and OrthoDB shows the results in green plants and land plants (green plants, land plants).
 ODB, OrthoDB; EP, Ensembl plants.
 The following term was not found in Gene: GLYMA_15G223600. # Can be found at EnsemblPlants (Glycine_max_v2.1)

 Table: Comparison of the tools (827061; AT4G14210; PDS3) at Green Plants level